An Honest Guide to Driving in Georgia: Road Conditions, Driving Culture & Car Rental Options

 Quick facts about driving in Georgia

-• Seat belts are compulsory in Georgia, but only for the driver and the front seat passenger.
-Back seat passengers are not required to wear a seatbelt by law – but obviously it’s still wise to buckle up.
+• Seat belts are compulsory for the driver and front passenger.
+There’s no legal requirement for back-seat passengers, but it’s still a good idea to buckle up.

 • Traffic lights in Georgia flash amber before they turn red.
-There is no right turn on red, and wherever you see a green arrow, no left turn on a green light.
+There is no right turn on red, and a green arrow means you may only turn in that direction.

-• Georgia is party to the Vienna Convention on Road Signs and Signals, meaning traffic lights and signage are much the same as in the rest of Europe.
-Street signs are normally bilingual or in Latin characters.
+• Road signs follow European standards.
+Georgia is a party to the Vienna Convention on Road Signs and Signals, so traffic lights and signage will feel familiar.
+Signs are usually bilingual or written in Latin characters.

 A sign reads Chognari in English and Georgian.

 A village sign in Georgia.
-When you see this, you need to reduce your speed to 60km/hour.
+When you see this, you need to reduce your speed.

-• It is illegal to use a mobile phone when driving in Georgia.
-If you need to use your phone for navigation, make sure you bring a hands-free dashboard mount with you.
+• Using a mobile phone while driving is illegal.
+If you rely on your phone for navigation, bring a hands-free dashboard mount with you from home (or buy one when you arrive).

-• Georgia is known for an aggressive driving style and lackadaisical approach to road rules in general.
-This is definitely something to keep in mind when deciding whether or not you want to drive in Georgia.
+• Driving culture can feel aggressive.
+Driving styles are assertive and road rules aren’t always followed consistently, which is something to factor in when deciding whether you want to drive in Georgia.

 A road sign in the country of Georgia.